phaustin/quantecon-example/book/docs/numpy.md

         a = a + q[i]
 ```

-If you can\'t see how this works, try thinking through the flow for a
+If you can't see how this works, try thinking through the flow for a
 simple example, such as `q = [0.25, 0.75]` It helps to sketch the
 intervals on paper.